Introduction to fMRI Data Analysis

 DATA COLLECTION (10% of grade)

 We will spend approximately one week of the course collecting data on the 3T Siemens Prisma scanner at the Dartmouth Brain Imaging Center located in the basement of Moore Hall.
-Students are expected to operate the scanner and participate in the experiment (assuming it is safe for them to be scanned).
+Students are expected to operate the scanner.
+If they want to they can participate as subjects in the experiment (assuming it is safe for them to be scanned).

 ANALYSIS PROJECT (30% of grade)